Abandoned & Little-Known Airfields:

 Springfield Airport, Springfield, VA

-Springfield Airport, as depicted on the 1945 Washington Sectional Chart (courtesy of John Voss).
+Springfield Airport, as depicted on the December 1945 Washington Sectional Chart.

 Today, millions of drivers pass through the infamous "mixing bowl" - the intersection of the Washington Beltway & Interstate 95,